muten84/node-red-contrib-nunchuck/README.md

  ![](./assets/img/nunchuck-node-config.png)

   - name: the name of the node
-  - frequency: this value is the time the node once started request a read from nunchuck device;
+  - frequency: this value sets the quite period in milliseconds between each read request to the nunchuck controller over the i2c bus. (e.g.: 100 means 10 requests in 1 second).

  The node has one output object in JSON format, for instance:
 ```